WilliamConte/Ising2D_with_CUDA/README.md

 cd ..
 ```

-Then you can import ising2d on pyhton and use the library (more details about it on ''benchmarks.ipynb'').
+Then you can import ising2d on python and use the library (more details about it on ''benchmarks.ipynb'').